mindspore-lab/mindocr/README.md

     - [totaltext](docs/en/datasets/totaltext.md)
     - [mlt2017](docs/en/datasets/mlt2017.md)
     - [chinese_text_recognition](docs/en/datasets/chinese_text_recognition.md)
 3. Add resume training function, which can be used in case of unexpected interruption in training.
-Usage: add the `resume` parameter under the `model` field in the yaml config.
-Allow specific paths to be passed in `resume: /path/to/train_resume.ckpt` or load it in ckpt_save_dir by setting `resume: True`.
+Usage: add the `resume` parameter under the `model` field in the yaml config, e.g.,`resume: True`, load and resume training from {ckpt_save_dir}/train_resume.ckpt or `resume: /path/to/train_resume.ckpt`, load and resume training from the given path.

 - 2023/05/15
 1. Add new trained models